dantleech/blog/source/_posts/2020-12-24-maestro-two.md

 -----------

-Last year I regretted spending upwards of 3 months of my personal time working on a project called Maestro.
+Last year I regretted spending upwards of 3 months of my personal time working on the [original](https://github.com/dantleech/maestro) project called Maestro.
 It was designed to solve this problem, it was basically a parallel task runner for repositories, very similar in concept to [Ansible](https://www.ansible.com/overview/how-ansible-works).
 You could use it to maintain metadata, run tests, and, well, pretty much do anything.
 It also generated beautiful graphs: